suprith4989/stylelabs/README.md

 Tags
 ----
 The @skip tag may be used to skip scenarios or entire features if needed.
-Further tags like @portal, @cwe, @caas etc are planned to help separate scenarios and test specific components at a later date.

 Directory Structure
 ----
 - `features/` has feature files, in the Given, When, Then Gherkin syntax
-- Inside the `features/` directory, the `.feature` files are categorized into streams
+- Inside the `features/` directory, the `.feature` files are categorized into streams and a `common` directory, which holds features that are common to all streams or do not belong to any stream
 - `steps/` has step definitions

 Requirements